-If natural remedies do not appear to be controlling the worm population in your dog, seek veterinary attention, as worm infestations that grow out of control can have a detrimental effect on your dog's health, and can be difficult to eradicate when they become well established.
-Deworming a dog with a large infestation can result in a major worm “die off”, that can cause illness in your dog and can be fatal in some cases.
+Worm infestations that grow out of control can have a detrimental effect on your dog's health and can be difficult to eradicate when they become well established.
+Deworming a dog with a large infestation can result in a major worm “die off” that can cause illness in your dog and should be monitored by your vet.
 Because worm infestations can be transmitted to humans, take precautions to prevent transmission to yourself, family members, and other pets in the household.

 Natural Worm Remedies Prevention in Dogs

 There are additional measures to take that can work in the fight against a worm infestation.
 Around the home, remove standing water so that your dog is not tempted to drink from it.
 Not having stagnant water in the yard will also help against mosquitos.
 Cover your child's sandbox when not in use (this is important for your child's health, too).
 Pick up your dog's feces from the backyard immediately after they go to the bathroom, and keep them away from wildlife and wildlife feces.
 Monitor them when at the dog park to make sure they are not getting into things they shouldn't such as vomit or dead rodents.
 Monitoring your dog for signs of contamination and treating them early before worm populations overwhelm their system will result in better success than if worm populations are allowed to grow out of control.